Kutztown University: Graduate studies

 Kutztown's counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in Clinical Mental Health Counseling, Marriage, Couple and Family Counseling, and School Counseling.

 Library science

 Kutztown has three undergraduate library science programs.
 There is a special emphasis placed on school librarian programs; a dual major of a Bachelor's in Library Science and Elementary Education certification is a popular program as well as a Bachelor's in Education in library science.
 Students must complete a 30-hour field observation, professional semester, and clinical experience/student teaching in order to successfully complete the program.
 The department also provides a Bachelor's in Library Science.

 Special programs

 Special programs include Undergraduate Honors Program, Freshmen seminars, Independent study, Internships and ESL Transition Program.
 There are seventeen international exchange and study abroad programs.

-The Phi Kappa Phi and Alpha Epsilon Lambda national honor societies are active here.
+The Phi Kappa Phi and [Alpha Epsilon Lambda national honor societies have chapters at the university.